What are we doing?

 Energy efficiency upgrades and installing solar

 We make annual energy efficiency upgrades and install renewable energy in council buildings.
-We’ve installed solar panels in 27 council sites so far.
+We’ve installed solar panels in 31 council buildings so far.

 Food waste recycling

 We introduced food waste recycling into our green waste collection service in autumn 2018.

 All new capital works projects have an allocated budget of five per cent for sustainability measures.